Most frontend teams do not have a simulation problem. They have a workflow problem.

 - Start the local app.

-- Launch Emuluxe from the editor.
+- Launch Emuluxe from the editor using

-- Inspect layout, spacing, and interaction behavior.
+- Inspect layout, spacing, and interaction behavior with real-time hardware fidelity.

-- Rotate, capture proof, and fix immediately.
+- Rotate to landscape, capture proof, and fix immediately without leaving the editor.

 That sounds simple, but the difference is huge in practice.
 You are no longer doing a fake mobile check at the edge of the workflow.
 You are simulating mobile while building.
+The VS Code extension integrates the Foundry panel directly into an editor tab, giving you deep DOM mapping and side-by-side simulation with hot-reload tunneling that pushes your changes instantly to the simulator.